Kamil-Herbetko/Techniques-of-effective-programming/README.md

 # Techniques-of-effective-programming
-Solutions to list from TEP subject.
+Solutions to lists from TEP subject.